Telenav/kivakit/documentation/developing/releasing.md

 2. Updates *$KIVAKIT_HOME/project.properties* file
 3. Updates the version of all pom.xml files to *[kivakit-version]*

-Search for and replace any stray version numbers from the previous revision and restart your terminal program to ensure environment variables are updated.
+Search for and replace any stray version numbers from the previous revision.

+> Quit and restart your terminal program (not just the shell window) to ensure your environment variables are updated.

 ### 2. Preparing the Release &nbsp; <img src="https://www.kivakit.org/images/box-32.png" srcset="https://www.kivakit.org/images/box-32-2x.png 2x"/>

 Once the release branch has been created, several steps need to be performed manually to prepare the branch for publication.

-#### 2.1 Prepare the Release Branch
+#### 2.1 Preparing the Release Branch

-1. Update references to cactus-build version in pom.xml files
-2. Double check for stray references to the previous version in pom.xml files
+Double check for stray references to the previous version in pom.xml files

 #### 2.2 Updating Code Flowers